Strugglemeat/rainemini/README.md

-modification of raine emulator to use no asm and be portable
+modification of raine emulator to use no asm and be as portable as possible

 all credit goes to https://github.com/zelurker/raine

 when removing neogeo CD I ended up removing neogeo completely it should be doable to add it back, but I'm not going to do that right now

-ultimately my aim is to set up this codebase to be portable to put on ESP32 and/or STM32H7
+ultimately my aim is to port this to ESP32 and/or STM32H7

 I removed blending, emudx, samples, png, gzip, leds.